JoelBesada/pasteboard/README.md

 # Pasteboard
-Pasteboard is my upcoming web app for easy image uploading.
-Pasteboard will be replacing [PasteShack](http://www.pasteshack.net) once it's done and will be available at [http://pasteboard.co](http://pasteboard.co).
+Pasteboard is my redesigned and renamed update to PasteShack, a web app for easy image uploading.
+The live version is available at [http://pasteboard.co](http://pasteboard.co), and a development version that's running the code from the dev branch is up at [http://dev.pasteboard.co](http://dev.pasteboard.co).

-To try out a preview version that is running the code from the dev branch, visit [http://dev.pasteboard.co](http://dev.pasteboard.co).
-Please note that any images you upload before the final release might be deleted by me at random.

 MIT Licensed (http://www.opensource.org/licenses/mit-license.php)
 Copyright 2012, Joel Besada